mbqskrr/mbqskrr/README.md

 * 🌍  I'm based in Cali, Colombia
 * ✉️  You can contact me at [mbalantaq@gmail.com](mailto:mbalantaq@gmail.com)
-* 🧠  I'm learning React and Spring
+* 🧠  I'm learning React and Spring Boot
 * 🤝  I'm open to collaborating on Data science, web development and mobile development
 * ⚡  I'm a JoJo fan